Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 Google Vids

-Google Vids — generally available on all Business and Enterprise plans — creates video presentations using AI-generated scripts, stock footage, and as of April 2026, Veo 3.1 video generation and AI avatars.
+Google Vids — generally available on all Business and Enterprise plans — creates video presentations using AI-generated scripts, stock footage, AI-generated video clips, and AI avatars.
 It functions as a video equivalent to Slides: you provide a topic or script, and Vids generates a video with narration, transitions, and visuals.

 Where it adds value: Internal training videos, product walkthroughs, onboarding content, and team updates.
 For teams that need to produce short-form video content regularly but don't have a dedicated video production workflow, Vids removes the tooling barrier.

-Where it falls short: The AI-generated footage is recognizably synthetic.
+Where it falls short: In our experience, the AI-generated footage is recognizably synthetic.
 Client-facing or marketing videos still require professional production.
 The output also needs review, as Vids occasionally generates visuals that don't align with the narration context.

 Workspace Studio